How to Solve a Rubik's Cube, Guide for Beginners

 R' U' F' U F R

-This algorithm promotes the cube one state ahead.
+This algorithm promotes the cube one state ahead each execution.

 Pay attention!
-Executing this alg from the right angle is crucial. (for example, in step 3 it's important to execute this alg when the two correctly oriented edge pieces are facing to the back and the left faces and not to the front\right faces.
+Executing this alg from the right angle (right position of the cude in your hands) is crucial. (for example, in step 3 it's important to execute this alg when the two correctly oriented edge pieces are facing to the back and the left faces and not to the front\right faces.

 Step 5: Permuting the last layer cornersIn this step our goal is to permute the four last layer corner pieces.

-Pay attention! our objective is only to locate the four corners in their place, not to orient them.
+Pay attention! our objective is only to locate the four corners in their place, we don't have to orient them correctly.

-For example look at the image (see image), the yellow-green-red corner is well permuted.
+For example, take a look at the image to the right, the yellow-green-red corner piece is well permuted.